The Shoah Memorial will offer you a wide selection of books as well as autograph sessions during the

 Tribute to Samuel Paty: teaching secularism and freedom of expression in middle school and high school

-Proposed by the APHG This round table aims to pay tribute to Samuel Paty, a history-geography teacher murdered on October 16, 2020 for having trained his students in critical thinking and presented in class caricatures of Muhammad as part of a course of moral and civic education (EMC) : how, after the assassination of Samuel Paty, to teach freedom of expression and secularism?
-To what extent does this particularly tragic event question teaching practices and relationships with students/parents of students?
-How to teach cartoons in class after Samuel Paty?
+Proposed by APHG This round table aims to pay tribute to Samuel Paty, a history and geography teacher murdered on October 16, 2020 for having trained his students in critical thinking and presented in class caricatures of Muhammad as part of a course on moral and civic education (EMC) : How, after the assassination of Samuel Paty, can we teach freedom of expression and secularism?
+To what extent does this particularly tragic event question teaching practices and relations with students/parents?
+How to teach caricatures in class after Samuel Paty?

 With